vaelen/libFTN/FNTOSSER.md

-# FTNTOSS - FidoNet Tosser
+# FNTOSSER - FidoNet Tosser

 In a FidoNet network, the "tosser" is a piece of software that processes incoming packets and distributes messages to their proper destinations.